-At last, the book we didn't even realise we were waiting for.
+Here's the book we didn't even realise we were waiting for.
 Author Ian Shircore has created this splendid tribute to the canon and its creators, filled with observation and anecdote, and reinforced with background material from both Pete and Clive.
 This is no scholarly analysis; instead it skips lightly through the songs' structure and content, and intrigues the reader with whimsical diversions into related fields of art, literature and (especially) popular music.
-You'll find yourself discovering far more than the mood in the studio during the Mythical America sessions, or the location of that Faded Mansion, as Shircore whirls you off on a sleighride past such diverse names as The Mamas & the Papas, George Gershwin, Andrew Marvell, Al Stewart, the Beach Boys and Randy Newman.

 to provide a free source of information and entertainment for fans of Pete Atkin.
-Though we are recognised and encouraged by Pete himself,
+Though it has Pete's blessing, it remains independent:

-but if you feel we're using something of yours we shouldn't, please let us know and we'll remove it.
+All rights are reserved, but if you believe I'm using something of yours I shouldn't, please let me know.

 Recognise these album covers?
 Go to the DISCOGRAPHY for the full story